 To use either the Global or Sequential Event Recognizers effectively, you need to be able to identify cycle types.
-Cycle types are decoded from the low four channels of the CNTL group according to the relationships shown in Table 8.
+Cycle types are decoded from the channels of the CNTL group according to the relationships shown in Table 8.
 Table 7 gives the names of the signals in the CNTL group.
-These signals are clocked by T2 L.
+These signals are output as the 8080 status byte and are demultiplexed from the data lines using the T2 F timebase.